Chef Laird's Sausage Rolls

 - Place a line of pork stuffing along the long side of the pastry about one-inch from the bottom.

-- Brush the egg along the edges of the pastry and roll up.
+- Brush the egg on the pastry along the edges of the pork and roll up once, cutting off any extra.

 - Wrap the roll in plastic wrap (so it doesn't get soggy) and place the roll in the fridge for at least 10 minutes (and up to overnight) as you want the pastry very cold when it goes into the hot oven so it will properly puff up.

-- Unwrap the roll, Score into one-inch sections with a sharp knife and brush with egg wash.
+- Unwrap the roll from the plastic and place seam-side down on an oven safe wire rack on a baking tray.
+Score into one-inch sections with a sharp knife and brush with egg wash.
+Top with optional seeds or salt.

-- Bake at 400°F for about 30 minutes (it goes from baked to burnt quickly, so start checking after 15 minutes.)
+- Bake at 425°F for about 30 minutes (it goes from baked to burnt quickly, so start checking after 15 minutes.)

-- Remove from the oven, allow to cool 10-15 minutes then slice and serve with the dipping sauce.
+- Remove from the oven, allow to cool at least 15 minutes, preferably 30, then slice and serve with the dipping sauce.

 Dipping Sauce